 One of the less common breeds of quail, the Mountain quail is the largest quail native to the United States.
-Reaching maturity takes a little longer than other quail breeds, usually six months, where they will weigh around nine ounces.
+Reaching maturity takes a little longer than other quail breeds, usually six months, when they will weigh around nine ounces.

 Raising Mountain quail will require more work than other less labor-intensive breeds of quail.
 The young will require hand-feeding for a week or two until they learn how to eat.

 Although Mountain quail take a bit more of a skilled and patient hand at raising, the high yield of meat makes these quail ideal to raise for meat.
-However, if you’ve never raised micro livestock before, you may want to start with an easier breed of quail.
+However, if you’ve never raised micro livestock before, you may want to start with an easier quail breed.

 5. Blue-Scale Quail

 If you want to start raising quails for eggs, don’t choose the Blue-Scale breed.
 These birds only lay from April to September and with much less frequency than other quail breeds.